Is our self-esteem related to how we think we look Online?

 Unfortunately, no matter what the current media standards of beauty are, we must all be watchful of the ideals constantly promoted by the fashion houses and publicists who still haven’t cottoned on to the fact that most of us have curves, although not always where we want them.

-For positive self-esteem, we must work with what we NATURALLY have – accepting it or enhancing it in the ways we can – rather than trying to fit another person’s version of ideal.
+For positive self-esteem, we must work with what we NATURALLY have.
+We need to accept it or enhancing it.
+Instead of trying to fit another person’s version of the ideal.

 The only ideal we should aim for is our own vision of what we might like to look like.
-This should be a REALISTIC vision of what we can actually look like – however we get there including surgery or non-surgical options – but not some celebrity-driven ideal.
+This should be a REALISTIC vision of what we can actually achieve.
+It does not matter how we get there, including surgical and non-surgical options – but not some celebrity-driven ideal.